zynthian/zynthian-web2/pages/03.effects-unit/02._content/content.md

 The MIDI-learning workflow is quick & easy.
 You can adjust the parameters you want from your favorite MIDI controller.
 Buttons/pads (program-change) can be assigned to presets, and knobs/faders (CC) to parameters.

 Official Zynthian Kits have 2 balanced audio-inputs with independent gain-control ranging from -12db to 32dB.
 Read the full specifications [here](/technical-specifications).
+You can connect directly a wide rage of input devices, like dynamic microphones, electric & acoustic guitars, piezos, line-in, etc.

 Default latency and jitter is low enough for most of players, but if you are looking for extra-low latency, audio configuration can be tweaked.
 <br>